BeastImran/libgenparser/README.md

 ### USAGE
 #

-Start using by importing as follows.
+Start using by importing `LibgenParser` as follows.

 ```python
 from libgenparser.parser import LibgenParser